dfrankland/grav-plugin-redirects2/README.md

 Manually updating Redirects2 is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/redirects2` directory.
-* Downalod the new version of the Redirects2 plugin from [GitHub](https://github.com/dfrankland/grav-plugin-redirects2).
+* Download the new version of the Redirects2 plugin from [GitHub](https://github.com/dfrankland/grav-plugin-redirects2).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `redirects2`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.

-## Features
+# Features

-* Lightweight and minimal for optimal performance
-* Fully responsive with off-page mobile navigation
-* SCSS based CSS source files for easy customization
-* Built-in support for on-page navigation
-* Mutliple page template types
-* Fontawesome icon support

 ### URL (required)